Susan Hilferty: Career

+As set designer, Hilferty's work has been seen all over the world.
+In addition to her collaborations with Fugard, she has frequently designed sets and costumes for director and playwright Richard Nelson including premiere productions of his The Apple Family Plays: Scenes From an American Life, The Gabriels: Election Year in the Life of one Family, and Illyria, all at The Public Theater.
+Her work with writer and director Yaël Farber includes Hamlet at the Gate Theatre in Dublin and St. Ann's Warehouse in Brooklyn, Salomé at the Shakespeare Theatre Company in Washington, D.C. and Royal National Theatre in London and Blood Wedding at the Young Vic in London.

+Her costume design for opera include productions of Rigoletto, La Traviata, and Aida all directed by Michael Mayer for the Metropolitan Opera.

-In addition to her career as a costume designer, Hilferty has designed sets as well as directed.
-She currently acts as Chair of the Design for Stage and Film department of New York University's Tisch School of the Arts in New York City.
+Hilferty teaches design at New York University's Tisch School of the Arts in New York City where she served as chair for 25 years.
 When asked what qualities she considers important in potential students, Hilferty replied, "I look for curiosity.
 I find that unless someone is ready, willing, and able to open themselves up to any number of cultures and stories, they can’t be a designer.
 Our role as designers is to create a culture.
 In any given year, I could be working on a play set in South Africa in the 1970s, a musical based on a very small specific Texas town, and a Musical based on a Hans Christian Andersen fairytale.
 The list goes on, and as designers, we have to constantly be thrilled to ask, ‘What was it like in New York City in 1974?
 What was it like in India in 1642?
 What will it be like on the Earth in 2050?’"